loeraps/FnMacTweak/README.md

 ## Releases
 The latest builds can be found in the [Releases](https://github.com/rt-someone/FnMacTweak/releases/) section, as well as in the [FnMacAssistant Discord](https://discord.gg/nfEBGJBfHD).

+## Building
+You can build the tweak yourself by running `make package FINALPACKAGE=1`, make sure you have Theos installed.

 ## Credits
 Made by: @rt2746 (me)